zama-ai/concrete-ml/docs/deep-learning/fhe_friendly_models.md

                     prune.remove(layer, "weight")
 ```

-Results with `PrunedSimpleNet`, a pruned version of the `SimpleNet` with 100 neurons on the hidden layers are given below:
+Results with `PrunedSimpleNet`, a pruned version of the `SimpleNet` with 100 neurons on the hidden layers, are given below:

 | non-zero neurons      | 10     | 30     |
 | --------------------- | ------ | ------ |